Greta Wengert

 Contact Ivan

-Ivan works as an Associate Ecologist with IERC joining the team in November 2017.
-He earned his B.A. in geography from UCLA and an M.S. in Watershed Management from Humboldt State University.
+Ivan works as a Program Manager with IERC joining the team in November 2017.
+Ivan leads multiple projects within our Cannabis and Environmental Science program.
 Prior to IERC, he worked as the Watershed Programs Manager for the Santa Monica Bay National Estuary Program managing environmental monitoring, data analysis, and technical reporting efforts for numerous southern California restoration projects.
+In his free time, Ivan likes to go on runs, listen to music, and cook.

 Contact Dr. Jirinec